We're here to help you make a smooth transition into the Department of Animal Science.

 Transferring After One Year

-If transferring to NC State University after one year, we recommend students take the following courses:
+If transferring to NC State University after one year, we recommend students take the following courses (click on the plus sign to open list):

 - Mathematics at least through the pre-calculus (MA 107 or MA 111) level (3 credits)